-The objective of the A.S. in Surgical Technology program is to utilize learning experiences in the cognitive, psychomotor, and affective domains to prepare students for entry-level employment positions and then future advancement in today's surgical technology profession.

-The associate degree program offers both didactic and clinical training in current and advanced trends in surgical technology.
+The purpose of the program is to utilize learning experiences in the cognitive, psychomotor, and affective domains to prepare graduates for entry-level employment positions in today's surgical technology profession.
+The program offers both didactic and clinical training in current and advanced trends in surgical technology.
 In addition, biomedical sciences, laser surgery, and the impact of technological advances will be addressed.
 The program stresses the importance of academic knowledge, professional accountability, independent decision making, and the critical nature of self-assessment.
-Successful completion of A.S. in Surgical Technology program prepares the graduate to take the nationally recognized Certified Surgical Technology (CST) credentialing exam, administered through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+Graduates of A.S. in Surgical Technology program may apply to sit for the nationally recognized Certified Surgical Technology (CST) credentialing exam, administered through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).